sajid-mohamed/cppVrepLKAS/README.md

 # 5. Running cppVrepLKAS

 ## 5.1 Change hardcoded paths
-Please change paths to your own system in the following files
+Please change the paths in the following files to the corresponding paths in your own system.
 ```
 $(ROOT)/src/LaneDetection_and_Control/lane_detection.cpp
 $(IMACSROOT)/cppVrepLKAS.pro